sizovs/unsuck-java/README.md

    Postgres Templates or TestContainers).
 Alternatively, you can simulate some of the advanced PostgreSQL functionality (like pg_notify() or pg_advisory_lock()) in H2.
 While this won’t be completely bulletproof, as your local app will behave slightly differently, it’s a worthwhile trade-off that enables you to leverage an embedded database as much as possible for testing and local development.
-Refer to `Locking.java` for an example.
+Refer to `AdvisoryLock.java` for an example.

 ### A note on testing strategy